Dog helped save woman’s life in bear attack

-NEW CASTLE, Colo.
-(KDVR) — A woman staying at a Colorado home credits her dog for possibly saving her life when she was attacked by a bear early Wednesday morning.
+A woman staying at a Colorado home credits her dog for possibly saving her life when she was attacked by a bear early Wednesday morning, KTLA sister station KDVR reports.

 Colorado Parks and Wildlife confirmed it was a black bear that charged her around 2 a.m. when she went out back to check on the hot tub cover.